Home » Florida » Discovering Florida’s Forgotten Coast: Untouched Beaches, Quaint Towns & Timeless Charm

 What Makes It “Forgotten”?

-A white lighthouse on the forgotten Coast with a black top by a sandy path near the ocean under a clear blue sky.
+A white lighthouse on the Forgotten Coast Florida with a black top by a sandy path near the ocean under a clear blue sky.

 Top Places to Explore on Florida’s Forgotten Coast